devanshpokhariya585/skipLine/README.md

 - The full list of codes is **never** exposed to students - the backend only ever checks a submitted code and returns valid/invalid.

-**Double validation:** every rule above is enforced again in `backend/src/utils/validate.js`, so a request sent directly to the API (bypassing React) with e.g. `{ "dob": "2015-01-01" }` or an invalid category is still rejected with a field-specific error.
-Admin-only routes (codes, dishes, people) require an admin JWT.

 ## 5. How the points system works